PatrickVuscan/LBC-Frontend/iteration-02-review.md

 - e.g. If Arun is working on the login page and Henry is working on user authorization and authentification, then they can stay in close contact with one another to avoid any last-minute frontend-backend integration surprises.

+2) Instead of requiring consistent work submission, meet a deadline
+- Since all of us had different assignment and midterm schedules we decided to work on our own terms, but finish the required tasks that each of us were responsible for before an agreed deadline.

 ## Product - Review